datalad-handbook/book/docs/basics/101-140-filesystem.rst

 Note that the dataset is still known in the dataset, and not completely removed.

-In case one want to fully delete a subdataset from a dataset, the :command:`datalad remove` command (:manpage:`datalad-remove` manual) is relevant [#f1]_.
+In case one wants to fully delete a subdataset from a dataset, the :command:`datalad remove` command (:manpage:`datalad-remove` manual) is relevant [#f1]_.
 It needs a pointer to the root of the superdataset with the ``-d/--dataset``